msoe-sse/jekyll-post-editor/README.md

 3. Run `gem install bundler`
 4. Run `bundle install`
 5. If 3 and 4 succeed you should be able to run the post editor application locally by running `rails server` and navigating to http://localhost:3000 in a brower.
+# Continuous Integration
+There are checks that will be performed whenever Pull Requests are opened.
+To save time on the build server, please run the tests locally to check for errors that will occur in the CI builds.
+1. To run all tests, run the command `rake`
+    - To run tests in an individual file run the command `rails test <path_to_test_file>`